Subaru Impreza: Subaru WRX (VA)

+Safety

 Fifth generation (GK, GT; 2016)

 Subaru unveiled the fifth generation 2017 model year Impreza sedan and hatchback at the New York International Auto Show in March 2016.
-The fifth generation is the first model based on the new Subaru Global Platform, which will be the base for all future Subaru models.
+The fifth generation is the first model based on the new Subaru Global Platform, which would be the base for all future Subaru models.

 Japanese domestic market models went on sale on 13 October 2016 at Subaru dealerships, while the new Impreza entered the core North American and Australian markets for the company in December 2016.
 In Japan, the new Impreza outsold its monthly sales target of 2,500 units by more than fourfold, with 11,050 orders.
 According to Subaru, demand from customers in the Japanese domestic market switching from other brands was notable, representing 51% of all orders, indicating that the Impreza was attracting a wider range of customers there.
-North American models are produced for the first time at Subaru of Indiana Automotive, Inc. in Lafayette, Indiana, while the Crosstrek continues to be produced in Japan.
+North American models were produced for the first time at Subaru of Indiana Automotive, Inc. in Lafayette, Indiana, while the Crosstrek continues to be produced in Japan.
 Models for markets outside of North America continue to be produced in Japan.
-SIA also produces the North American-market Subaru Outback and Subaru Legacy, and will produce the three-row Ascent crossover previewed by the Viziv 7 concept from the 2016 Los Angeles Auto Show in 2018.
+SIA also produces the North American-market Subaru Outback and Subaru Legacy, and also produced the three-row Ascent crossover previewed by the Viziv 7 concept from the 2016 Los Angeles Auto Show in 2018.

 The new Subaru Global Platform underpins both sedan and hatch versions of the Impreza.
-This new platform has an increased rigidity of 70% to 100% over the outgoing model and a lower centre of gravity by 5 mm (0.2 inches).
+This new platform has an increased rigidity of 70% to 100% over the outgoing model and a lower center of gravity by 5 mm (0.2 inches).
 95% of this new Impreza is all-new compared to the fourth generation.
 The suspension has been set up for better comfort, while Active Torque Vectoring in some models improves dynamics.
 The car is longer and wider than the old one, with a longer wheelbase.
 Much of the increase in wheelbase was used to improve front and rear-seat legroom; in the United States, Subaru now boasts that the new Impreza has category-leading passenger room.